datastax/ruby-driver/README.md

 ## What's new in v2.0.0

-Current release lays groundwork for the upcoming native protocol v3 and Apache Cassandra 2.1 support.
+Current release lays groundwork for the upcoming support of native protocol v3 and Apache Cassandra 2.1.
 This release introduces the following major public API changes:

 * Positional arguments to `Session#execute` must be passed via `:arguments` option key.
 * `Batch#add` and `Prepared#bind` accept an array of arguments instead of variable arguments (`args` instead of `*args`).